Under-fire Olympic composer steps down over past bullying - WHIZ News

 Reports of his past abuse of classmates, including those with disabilities, surfaced online recently and sparked a backlash on social media plus demands for his resignation.

-The Tokyo Games organizers said on Sunday that he would stay on because he had shown remorse.
+Games organizers said on Sunday that he would stay on because he had shown remorse.
+Hours after Oyamada submitted his resignation, they reversed their position and called his actions “absolutely unacceptable”, saying their earlier decision to let him stay in light of his apology, and the short time left before the opening ceremony, was “wrong.”

+“We offer our deepest apologies for the offense and confusion caused to so many during this time,” organizers said.

 Oyamada, 52, also known as Cornelius, apologized online last week.